On iPhone's 10th Anniversary, Apple Has A Go At A Big Redesign

 Back in 2007, the hype around Apple's new phone was all about the keyboard — or lack thereof.

 "In fact, some experts think the days of the telephone keypad are numbered," NPR's Laura Sydell wrote in advance of the release of the very first iPhone by Steve Jobs.
-It's fair to say, the forecast triumph of the on-screen keyboard has proven true (RIP BlackBerry Classic).
+It's fair to say, the forecast triumph of the on-screen keyboard has proved true (RIP BlackBerry Classic).

 This year, the iPhone turns 10.
 On Tuesday, Apple will unveil the latest iteration — and this time, watchers are raising a similar question about the password: Are the days of the phone passcode numbered?

-Apple's anniversary smartphone, expected to be called the iPhone X, is anticipated to include a facial-recognition technology which would unlock the phone by scanning and recognizing the user's face.
+Apple's anniversary smartphone, expected to be called the iPhone X, is anticipated to include a facial-recognition technology that would unlock the phone by scanning and recognizing the user's face.
 This is expected to replace the now-it-works-now-it-doesn't Touch ID feature on the latest phones that unlocks the devices by scanning users' fingerprints.

-The face-scanning technology would be one of several hyped elements of the iPhone X, slated to be Apple's fanciest handheld yet, potentially priced at a whopping $1,000.
+The face-scanning technology would be one of several hyped elements of the iPhone X, slated to be Apple's fanciest handheld yet, potentially priced at $1,000.
 (This comes on the heels of Samsung's release of the Galaxy Note 8 priced up to $960.)

-Its release is an important mile-marker for the company.
-Apple made its name as a design visionary and a bold innovator (think a phone without a headphone jack) — and now faces increased pressure to continue to revolutionize the device and make money selling it.
+Its release is an important mile marker for the company.
+Apple made its name as a design visionary and a bold innovator (think a phone without a headphone jack) and now faces increased pressure to continue to revolutionize the device and make money selling it.

 Judging by leaks of the plan, iPhone X is likely to represent the first major redesign of an iPhone in several years.
 It's expected to expand the screen to the furthest edges of the device and, most notably, do away with the home button.